shantoroy/shantoroy.github.io/_posts/2021-05-05-learning-javascript-in-a-few-minutes-for-python-programmers.md

 ---
 layout: single
 title: "Learning JavaScript Basic Syntax in a few minutes for Python Programmers"
+excerpt:  "Are you a Python programmer looking to quickly learn the basics of JavaScript syntax?
+Look no further!
+This beginner-friendly tutorial will guide you through the key syntax differences between Python and JavaScript, including variables, functions, loops, and more."
+seo_title:  "Learn JavaScript Syntax for Python Programmers: A Quick Tutorial"
+seo_description:  "Are you a Python programmer who wants to quickly learn the basics of JavaScript syntax?
+This beginner-friendly tutorial will guide you through the key syntax differences between Python and JavaScript, including variables, functions, loops, and more.
+Get up to speed with JavaScript in just a few minutes!"
 header:
   image: "https://live.staticflickr.com/65535/51710532826_e84ae3159c_o.png"
   teaser: "https://live.staticflickr.com/65535/51710532826_e84ae3159c_o.png"